milkyway-multimedia/ss-gridfield-utils/README.md

 * [EditableRow](docs/en/EditableRow.md): adds an expandable form to each row in the GridField, allowing you to edit records directly from the GridField.
 * [HasOneSelector](docs/en/HasOneSelector.md): Allow you to select a has one relation from the current GridField
 * [AddExistingPicker](docs/en/AddExistingPicker.md): Works exactly like the one in gridfieldextensions, except it allows you to add more before closing the window - allowing for a faster workflow (requires silverstripe-australia/gridfieldextensions)
+* [MinorActionsHolder](docs/en/MinorActionsHolder.md): Defines a new fragment that will holds SS UI buttons as a dropdown (not touch friendly)
 * RangeSlider: Filter your GridField using a slider, for a more user-friendly option for viewing lots of records
 * HelpButton: Add a help button to your GridField that you can supply content for (will open a modal dialog)
 * SaveAllButton: Will execute all components on the GridField that implement the GridField_SaveHandler (for use in ModelAdmin where there is no save button)